-- 8.1 The Supplier Staff involved in the performance of the Contract must: - 8.1.1 be appropriately trained and qualified; - 8.1.2 be vetted in accordance with the Staff Vetting Procedures; and - 8.1.3 comply with all conduct requirements when on the Buyer's premises. - 8.2 Where the Buyer decides one of the Supplier's Staff isn't suitable to work on the Contract, the Supplier must replace them with a suitably qualified alternative. - 8.3 The Supplier must provide a list of Supplier Staff needing to access the Buyer's premises and say why access is required. - 8.4 The Supplier indemnifies the Buyer against all claims brought by any person employed or engaged by the Supplier caused by an act or omission of the Supplier or any Supplier Staff. - 8.5 The Buyer indemnifies the Supplier against all claims brought by any person employed or engaged by the Buyer caused by an act or omission of the Buyer or any of the Buyer's employees, agents, consultants and contractors. - 8.6 The Supplier shall use those persons nominated (if any) as Key Staff in the Order Form or otherwise notified as such by the Buyer to the Supplier in writing, following agreement to the same by the Supplier to provide the Deliverables and shall not remove or replace any of them unless: - 8.6.1 requested to do so by the Buyer or the Buyer approves such removal or replacement (not to be unreasonably withheld or delayed); - 8.6.2 the person concerned resigns, retires or dies or is on parental or long-term sick leave; or
+- 8.1 The Supplier Staff involved in the performance of the Contract must: - 8.1.1 be appropriately trained and qualified; - 8.1.2 be vetted in accordance with the Staff Vetting Procedures; and - 8.1.3 comply with all conduct requirements when on the Buyer's premises. - 8.2 Where the Buyer decides one of the Supplier's Staff isn't suitable to work on the Contract, the Supplier must replace them with a suitably qualified alternative. - 8.3 The Supplier must provide a list of Supplier Staff needing to access the Buyer's premises and say why access is required. - 8.4 The Supplier indemnifies the Buyer against all claims brought by any person employed or engaged by the Supplier, provided that such claims are caused by a direct act or omission of the Supplier or any Supplier Staff, and not due to any act or omission on the part of the Buyer - 8.5 The Buyer indemnifies the Supplier against all claims brought by any person employed or engaged by the Buyer caused by an act or omission of the Buyer or any of the Buyer's employees, agents, consultants and contractors.

-8.6.3 the person's employment or contractual arrangement with the Supplier or any Subcontractor is terminated for material breach of contract by the employee.

-8.7 The Supplier shall ensure that no person who discloses that they have a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type otherwise advised by the Buyer (each such conviction a "Relevant Conviction"), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a disclosure and barring service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.
+- 8.6 The Supplier shall use those persons nominated (if any) as its Key Staff in the Order Form or otherwise notified as such by the Buyer to the Supplier in writing, following agreement to the same by the Supplier to provide the Deliverables and shall not remove or replace any of them unless: - 8.6.1 requested to do so by the Buyer or the Buyer approves such removal or replacement (not to be unreasonably withheld or delayed); - 8.6.2 the person concerned resigns, retires or dies or is on parental or long-term sick leave; or - 8.6.3 the person's employment or contractual arrangement with the Supplier or any Subcontractor is terminated for material breach of contract by the employee. - 8.7 The Supplier shall ensure that no person who discloses that they have a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type otherwise advised by the Buyer (each such conviction a "Relevant Conviction"), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a disclosure and barring service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.